 TIP!
 If you import an image or upload an image of a different size, click on the option to 'Open image editor', then select the Crop tab.
 Under the Aspect Ratio button, there is a custom ratio called 'Narration' which will perfectly crop your image to suit the Narration slide.
 You can learn more about the image editor here.

 You can use any combination of image and text slides through-out the narration.
 You can also add slides after your current slide, delete the current slide or move the current slide left or right in the slide order.

 You can then type your script to be narrated over each slide as a voiceover.
 There are three options for your voiceover.

 Option 1 - Automatic.
-If you select Automatic, you can select a character will read your script for you.
-That's right - you just type the script and our text-to-voice process takes over.
+If you select Automatic, you can select a character that will read your script for you.
+That's right - you just type the script and our text-to-voice process takes over!
 There are several characters to choose from for your voiceover.

 Option 2 - Record.
 If you select Record, you can use a microphone on your computer to directly record your own voice for each slide.
 Upon selecting Record, you will see 'Record' and 'Stop' button.
 Just press 'Record' and start speaking - pressing 'Stop' when finished.
 You can then replay your recording to check the quality.

 Remember that you need to record each slide separately.

 NB: Record uses the latest in-browser technology to record and encode your voiceover, without requiring any software downloads.
 As a result: